 Who develops an itchy bottom?

 An itchy bottom (pruritus ani) is a common problem but the exact number of people who develop an itchy bottom is unknown.
-Some sources suggest around 1 to 5 out of every 100 people have an itchy bottom.
-It seems to be more common in men than in women.
+Some sources suggest around 1 to 5 out of every 100 people have an itchy bottom, though this may be an underestimate as some may not seek medical attention.
+It seems to be about four times more common in men than in women.
 It most commonly affects people between the ages of 40-60.
 However, it can affect people of any age, including children.

 What causes an itchy bottom?